zarino/zarino.co.uk/_posts/2015-02-25-hacker-ethos.md

 When you’ve been brought up on a childhood of “hacking” systems—customising Minecraft worlds with Python code, not purchase orders, or pasting JavaScript into your browser URL bar to extract content from a webpage—you simply won’t stand for antequated, inflexible, wasteful business practices at work.

-{% img "Schoolkids participating in a Raspberry Pi Codejam" "/media/kids-codejam.jpg" %}
+{% img alt="Schoolkids participating in a Raspberry Pi Codejam" src="/media/kids-codejam.jpg" %}

 That’s why I have such respect for people like [Alan O'Donohoe](http://about.me/AlanODonohoe), [Code Club](https://www.codeclub.org.uk), and the Raspberry Pi movement.
 We should be [teaching everyone to hack](/post/teaching-everyone-to-hack).
 Not because it’ll help them get jobs (though it will).
 Not because we want them to become cyber criminals or privacy extremists (though some inevitably will).
 But because a generation of hackers and makers will force an imperceptible but unstoppable shake-up of British business.